 Socially prescribed cycling?

-On Monday, the prime minister announced that access to bikes will be available on the NHS as part of the obesity strategy.
+In July, the Prime Minister announced that access to bikes will be available on the NHS as part of the obesity strategy.

-GPs in areas of England with poor health will be encouraged to prescribe cycling, with patients able to access bikes through their local surgery.
+GPs in areas of England with poor health are now encouraged to prescribe cycling, with patients able to access bikes through their local surgery.

-The idea is that GP surgeries will have a stock of bicycles to lend, with training, access to cycling groups and peer support.
-In some cases, if they used them enough, patients may be able to keep them.
+The idea is that GP surgeries have a stock of bicycles to lend, with training, access to cycling groups and peer support.
+In some cases, if they use them enough, patients may be able to keep them.

 This scheme is a response to Recent Public Health England research which found that being overweight or obese puts people at greater risk of serious illness or death from Covid-19.
 Government statistics showed nearly 8% of critically ill patients in intensive care units with the virus have been morbidly obese, compared with 2.9% of the general population.

-The government scheme will also offer £50 bike repair vouchers to boost cycling and walking.
-These ‘fix your bike’ vouchers will launch in England on Tuesday.
-An initial 50,000 vouchers will be made available online later in the day on a first-come, first-served basis.
+The government scheme also offers £50 bike repair vouchers to boost cycling and walking.
+An initial 50,000 “fix your bike” vouchers were made in a first-served basis.

 The following advice is provided by the Department of Transport’s recent THINK!
 Campaign: